sharjeelkhun/youtube-ai-studio-new/AI_PROVIDER_SWITCHER.md

 ## Summary

 The AI Provider Switcher is a premium, user-friendly component that makes switching between AI providers effortless.
-With beautiful animations, responsive design, and intuitive UX, it enhances the overall experience of the YouTube AI Studio application! 🚀
+With beautiful animations, responsive design, and intuitive UX, it enhances the overall experience of the YourAI Studio application! 🚀